canonical/open-documentation-academy/snapcraft/how-to/java-applications/java-applications.md

 $ snapcraft upload --release=edge myjavasnap_*.snap
 ```

-If you’re happy with the result, you can commit the `snapcraft.yaml` to your GitHub repo and [turn on automatic builds](https://build.snapcraft.io) so any further commits automatically get released to edge, without requiring you to manually build locally.
+If you’re happy with the result, you can commit the snapcraft.yaml to your GitHub repo.
+You can optionally enable [Build from GitHub](/t/build-from-github/26004) so any further commits automatically get released to edge, without requiring you to manually build locally.

 Congratulations!
 You've just built and published your first Java snap.
 For a more in-depth overview of the snap building process, see [Creating a snap](/t/creating-a-snap/6799).